Finding a cure for diffuse intrinsic pontine gliomas

-Zach’s Fund was created in 2007 to find a cure for diffuse intrinsic pontine gliomas which are inoperable, malignant tumors in the brain stems of children and are the deadliest of all pediatric cancers with a less than 2% survival rate.
+In June 2005, our 17-year-old son Zachary was diagnosed with a diffuse intrinsic pontine glioma.
+DIPGs are inoperable, malignant tumors in children’s brain stems – the deadliest of all pediatric cancers, with less than 2% of children surviving.

 Sadly, Zach lost his valiant battle in September 2007.

 After Zach’s death, we created the Zachary Carson Brain Tumor Fund to find a cure for DIPGs.
 We’ve raised over $900,000 to fund innovative research at top cancer hospitals.
 We funded groundbreaking research that led to the discovery of DNA mutations that account for the disease in most patients.
 Interestingly, some of these mutations had never been associated with cancer.
 By unlocking the mysteries of DIPGs, doctors can tailor treatment to each child’s specific tumor.